RegRNALab/regrnalab.github.io/_posts/2016-06-10-software-carpentry-mexico.md

 [Cinvestav Irapuato](http://www.ira.cinvestav.mx/) and
 [LANGEBIO](http://www.langebio.cinvestav.mx/).

-Over the course of taugh the basics of the Unix shell, Git and programming in R through live coding exercises.
+Over the course of two days (June 8th and 9th) we taugh the basics of the Unix shell, Git and programming in R through live coding exercises.

 Here are some tweets of the event: